koyalbhartia/Decentralised-Multi-Robot-Collision-Avoidance/README.md

 - model/net.py: Python file with the CNN Architecture
 - model/ppo.py : Python file updatig policy and value loss
 - videos: Folder containing some videos displaying training/testing
+- graphs: Folder contains graphs generated during training
+- log: Folder containing sample of log files generated during training which are used to plot graphs
-- ppo1/ppo2.py : Python file where the on-policy (PPO) training process of the robots starts.
+- ppo_scene/ppo_warehouse.py : Python file where the on-policy (PPO) training process of the robots starts.
-- scene1_world.py / warehouse_world.py : Python file which takes care of the RL setup described in the report.
+- scene_world.py / warehouse_world.py : Python file which takes care of the RL setup described in the report.
 Some of these tasks include fetching observations, publishing command velocities, reward designing etc.
-- warehouse_test/scene1_test.py : Python file which uses the trained policy to test on the given environment.
+- warehouse_test/scene_test.py : Python file which uses the trained policy to test on the given environment.

 ## Train
 `stage_ros-add_pose_and_crash` package is used instead of the default package provided by ROS.